bdombro/dombro-apollo-stack/README.md

 # Dombro's Apollo Stack

-I've been working with Apollo stacks for years, so it seemed time I make a reference stack to demonstrate my opinions.
+I've been working with Apollo stacks for years, so it seemed time I make a reference stack to do R&D and demonstrate my opinions.

 Status: Working, but unstable.